mattmorz/rainfallwatch/README.md

 # rainfalwatch
-a reactjs app for monitoring rainfall in CARAGA Region you can access the app here: http://rainfallwatch.herokuapp.com/
+a reactjs app for monitoring rainfall in CARAGA Region.
+You can access the app here: http://rainfallwatch.herokuapp.com/